learn-co-curriculum/dsc-json-v2-1/README.md

 ## Summary
 As you can see, there's still a lot going on here with the deeply nested structure of some of these data files.
-In the upcoming lab, you'll get a chance to practice loading files and conducting some initial preview of the data as we did here.
+In the upcoming lab, you'll get a chance to practice loading files and conducting some initial preview of the data as you did here.